Walker Art Center

 Smithsonian Museum Day

-In honor of the Smithsonian, museums around the country are offering free admission to participating museums.
-On the Third Saturday in September, over 33 museums in Minnesota will be allowed free entry.
+In the spirit of the Smithsonian, museums around the country offer free admission to participating institutions each year.
+On a Saturday in September, over 33 museums in Minnesota typically participate in free entry.

 Bank of America’s Museums on Us

-Bank of America and Merrill Lynch card holders can visit more than 200 of the most popular cultural centers worldwide for free, the first full weekend of every month.
+Bank of America and Merrill Lynch card holders can visit more than 225 of the most popular cultural centers worldwide for free, the first full weekend of every month.
+Simply show your active card and a valid photo ID at the door — no pre-registration needed.

 Got a 6th Grader?